OpenCTI-Platform/opencti/docs/docs/reference/streaming.md

 ### Merge

-Merge is a mix of an update of the merge targets and deletions of the sources.
+Merge is a combination of an update of the merge targets and deletions of the sources.
 In this event you will find the same patch and reverse_patch as an update and the list of elements merged into the target in the "sources" attribute.

 ```json
 {